alexchantastic/figma-export/README.md

 ### Generating files.json

 `files.json` determines which Figma files within your account will be downloaded.

+[!TIP]
+Drafts are just a hidden project in Figma so you can absolutely download them with figma-export.
+Check out the [wiki](https://github.com/alexchantastic/figma-export/wiki/Downloading-draft-files) to learn about how to grab the drafts project ID.

 It is recommended that you use one of the built-in commands to generate `files.json`: